Law School Basics

 However, the study of law is a very involved process.
 Many law professors, particularly in the first-year, teach using the Socratic Method.
 Class discussions will start with the reading assigned for that particular class and move forward from there.
 To get the most out of the law school curriculum, it is important to attend class, to reading assignments in advance, and be engaged during class discussions.

 The Socratic Method

-Instead of strictly lecturing, a professor will call on you to answer questions about material you have studied, as well as questions which test your ability to apply legal principles to different situations.
+Instead of strictly lecturing, a professor will call on you to answer questions about as well as questions which test your ability to apply legal principles to different situations.
 Thorough preparation for class will guide you through difficult questions and make the experience easier.

 The Socratic Method is designed to teach you to solve problems by listening carefully to the facts, analyzing them with good judgment, and expressing conclusions precisely.
 Law professors vary in their use of the Socratic Method.
 Some begin by asking you to state the facts or the issue(s) presented in the case, and then follow with questions asking whether the decision is right or wrong, poorly reasoned, or in line with similar decisions.
 Other professors create hypothetical situations similar to the cases you are studying and have you analyze the situation using the legal principles from the initial cases.

 As you might suspect, the Socratic Method is more difficult and demanding than most teaching methods used in undergraduate courses.
 Law professors also use a mix of lecture and problem-solving alongside the Socratic Method.
 Regardless of the teaching method used, being well prepared and engaged in class will enable you to get the most from your legal education.

 Classes and Class Prep